rx2347/cssGrid/README.md

 ## How to use?

 Include grid.css in your project, add or remove breakpoints, set variables, done.
+You'll find a demo grid in index.html